lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat-quickref.md

 layout: fs3
 ---

 This is a quick-reference help file for FS3 combat commands.
+For full details on the combat system, see the [FS3 Combat Player's Guide](/fs3/fs3-3/combat).

+## Interactive Tutorial

+An interactive tutorial to introduce you to the basic combat commands is available [here](/fs3/fs3-3/combat-walkthrough).

 ## Starting Combat